How to Compel a Personal Representative to Produce a Decedent’s Original Will under North Carolina Law

 Detailed Answer

-Under North Carolina law, a personal representative holds a legal duty to deliver the decedent’s original will to the clerk of superior court for probate and record.
-North Carolina General Statute § 28A-2-1(a) requires the representative to present the will within 30 days after qualifying.
-If the representative fails to comply, an interested person may seek a court order to compel production.
+Under North Carolina law, a person having custody of a decedent’s will has a legal duty to deliver the decedent’s original will to the clerk of superior court after the decedent’s death.
+North Carolina General Statute § 28A-2A-8 requires the person with custody of the will to deliver it with reasonable promptness.
+If the person fails to comply, an interested person may seek a court order to compel production.

-Any person entitled to distribution or a creditor may file a petition under N.C.
+Any interested person may seek relief under N.C.
 Gen. Stat. § 28A-2-1(e).
-The petition asks the clerk of superior court to order the personal representative to appear and explain why they have not delivered the original will.
+The petition asks the clerk of superior court to order the person having custody of the will to appear and explain why they have not delivered the original will.
 You must:

-• Serve the personal representative with notice and a copy of the petition.
+- Serve the person alleged to have custody of the will with notice and a copy of the petition.

-• Request a show cause hearing date from the clerk.
+- Request a hearing date from the clerk.

-2. Attend the Show Cause Hearing and Seek Contempt Sanctions
+2. Attend the Hearing and Seek an Order Requiring Production

 3. Issue a Subpoena Duces Tecum (Rule 45)

-If the show cause process does not yield the original will, you can seek discovery relief.
+If the show cause process does not yield the original will, you can seek discovery relief where procedurally available.
 Under North Carolina Rules of Civil Procedure Rule 45, you may:

-• File a subpoena duces tecum directing the personal representative to produce the original will at a deposition or hearing.
+- Seek a subpoena duces tecum directing the person with custody of the will to produce the original will at a hearing or other permitted proceeding.

 4. File an Ancillary Petition in Superior Court (N.C.
 Gen. Stat. § 28A-15-1)